zer0cache/matic-docs/docs/develop/ethereum-polygon/matic-js/plasma/erc721/is-exited-many.md

 title: isExitedMany
 keywords:
 - 'plasma client, erc721, isExitedMany, polygon, sdk'
-description: 'Get started with maticjs'
+description: 'Checks if a withdraw has been exited.'
 ---

 `isExitedMany` method check if a withdraw has been exited.
 It returns boolean value.